gini/gini-capture-sdk-android/README.md

 The Screen API provides a main Activity with which to start the Gini Capture SDK.
-In previous versions two abstract Activities which had to be overriden to react to events coming from the Gini Vision Library.
-This has been changed and now only the implementations of the `GiniVisionNetworkService` and `GiniVisionNetworkApi` have to be provided with the help of the `GiniVision` class.
+In previous versions two abstract Activities which had to be overriden to react to events coming from the Gini Capture SDK.
+This has been changed and now only the implementations of the `GiniCaptureNetworkService` and `GiniCaptureNetworkApi` have to be provided with the help of the `GiniCapture` class.

 In order to support the widest variety of Android versions while keeping the look and feel consistent, we use the Android Support Library and provide only Activities subclassing the